 Canaan is a very small town located in the state of New York.
-With a population of 1,562 people and just one neighborhood, Canaan is the 665th largest community in New York.
-Canaan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,540 people and just one neighborhood, Canaan is the 665th largest community in New York.
+Much of the housing stock in Canaan was built prior to World War II, making it one of the older and more historic towns in the country.

-Canaan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Canaan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canaan is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Canaan who work in management occupations (12.47%), office and administrative support (9.70%), and healthcare (6.80%).

 And if you like science, one thing you'll find is that Canaan has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.